bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-ops-changed|

 We disabled TLS 1.0 and 1.1 by default because they are outdated and should no longer be used.
-This can break communication links with legacy databases or other external services that still use the old TLS protocol.
+This can break communication links with legacy databases or other external services that still use the old TLS protocols.
 Have a look at our `community blog post <https://community.axonivy.com/d/140-tls-10-and-tls-11-disabled-by-default-with-java-11011>`_ if you experience such problems to find out how to enable those protocols again.